system-software-2024/homework3/write-up.md

 * Run a FIFO test with a busy loop, check if it works properly.
 * ![img](experiment3_1.png)
-* The task will execute permanently.
+* The task will keep executing without any requeueing as there is no time slice for tasks with priority 3.
 * ![img](experiment3_2.png)